lkodinsson/MARS/Basic/PHB.md

 Whenever your character tries to read, write, speak, or listen to a language that they aren't native in, they will usually need to make a Language check.
 Once you become a master of that language, it is functionally the same as if you were native in that Language, so you will no longer need to roll to determine success.

 The availability of languages to your character are determined by the genre or setting that you are in.
 If you're not playing in a modern or historic genre, usually there is a "common" language that all races speak, and languages for every race.
 In the fantasy genre it is common for most monstrous creatures to also share an "undercommon" language between them.

+# Genre Specific Skills

+There may be additional skills available depending on the genre you are playing.

+Click [here](/Fantasy/Skills.md) for the list of fantasy skills.

+Click [here](/Fantasy/Spellcasting.md) for the rules and a table of spells for fantasy spellcasting.

 # Playing the Game